ExchangeAnalyzer/ExchangeAnalyzer/README.md

 Exchange Analyzer is a PowerShell tool that scans an Exchange Server 2013 or 2016 organization and reports on compliance with best practices.

-Exchange Analyzer is currently a beta release seeking feedback and results from real world environments.
+Exchange Analyzer is a community project, and is currently a beta release seeking feedback and results from real world environments.

 ###Table of Contents